 To compensate for this problem, accountants have developed “allowance methods” to account for uncollectible accounts.
 Importantly, an allowance method must be used except in those cases where bad debts are not material (and for tax purposes where tax rules often stipulate that a direct write-off approach is to be used).
-Allowance methods will result in the recording of an estimated bad debts expense in the same period as the related credit sales.
+Allowance methods will result in the recording of an estimated bad debts expense in the same period as the related credit sales, and generally result in a fairer balance sheet valuation for outstanding receivables.
 As will soon be shown, the actual write-off in a subsequent period will generally not impact income.

 |Did you learn?|

 |Be able to apply the direct write-off method.|